PhilipCastiglione/toyrobot-ruby/README.md

 This design makes it easy for the `Position` class to take on the responsibility of *validating* the robot's movement:

-  - When a `Position` instance is initialised, the values are clamped such that it represents a point on the edge of the table that is closest to the requested position.
-Only these clamped coordinates are stored.
+  - When a new `Position` is instantiated, it clamps the coordinate values to stay within the range of the tabletop.
+So, if it is given coordinates outside that range (i.e. off the table), the values are clamped to a point on the edge of the table that is closest to those coordinates.

   - As a result, if the robot attempts to step off the edge of the table, it will be corrected by the `Position` class, remaining in the same spot on